Bracelet: Alternative health

 Alternative health bracelets, such as ionized bracelets, karma bracelets, magnetic bracelets, Power Balance hologram bracelets, etc., are not distinguished by their design but rather the beneficial function claimed for them by their manufacturers and distributors.
 Karma bracelets are made from wood beads and may contain various charms, and are associated with bringing good luck and good karma to those who choose to wear it.
 No claims of effectiveness made by manufacturers have ever been substantiated by independent sources.

 Bangles

 Hard material or rigid bracelets, usually made from metal, wood, or plastic, are referred to as bangles or bangle bracelets.
 They can be smooth, textured or set with stones.
 In India, glass bangles are common.
+There are a lot of handcrafted bangles in India too.
 Made from ordinary glass that is about 1/8 to 1/4 in in width, they are worn in groups so that arm movement causes them to make a gracious sound rather like the clinking of wind chimes.
 In India, it is also common that young children will wear thin gold bangles on their hands and ankles.
+A common type is also Friendship bracelets.